Climate Change Is Disrupting Centuries-Old Methods Of Winemaking In France

 The French government is now looking for ways to help winemakers adapt to the new conditions.

 Nathalie Ollat heads the Institute of Science for Vine and Wines, in the city of Bordeaux.
-Scientists here are studying the changing climate's effects on grapes, both in the laboratory and in a 25-acre-vineyard.
+Scientists here are studying the changing climate's effects on grapes, both in the laboratory and in a 25-acre vineyard.

 "So here we are in a vineyard in the middle of the city," she says with a laugh.

-Ollat says they're experimenting with dozens of varieties of more heat-tolerant grapes from southern and eastern Europe — places like Spain, Portugal and Georgia — comparing their performance to the traditional grape varieties of Bordeaux, particularly Merlot and Cabernet Sauvignon.
+Ollat says they're experimenting with dozens of varieties of more heat-tolerant grapes from southern and eastern Europe — places like Spain, Portugal and Georgia — comparing their performance to the traditional grape varieties of Bordeaux, particularly merlot and cabernet sauvignon.
 Scientists in white lab coats can be spotted between the leafy green vines, picking the grapes so they can examine their flesh, seeds and skin.

 "We have to study them in detail and see how they perform in terms of yield, but also in terms of fruit quality and fruit composition," says Ollat.
 "We want to see their potential to be introduced in Bordeaux and to blend with the other Bordeaux varieties, while keeping the style."

-Bordeaux wines are an assemblage or blend of grape varieties, and are named after the chateau where they're grown, harvested and blended together.
-The problem with introducing new varieties is that under rules set out by the French wine-governing body, INAO, an authentic Bordeaux wine can only be made from just six authorized grapes, even though experts predict some of those varieties may not be able to survive as the climate heats up.
+Bordeaux wines are an assemblage, or blend, of grape varieties and are named after the chateau where they're grown, harvested and blended together.
+The problem with introducing new varieties is that under rules set out by the French wine-governing body, INAO, an authentic Bordeaux wine can be made from just six authorized grapes, even though experts predict some of those varieties may not be able to survive as the climate heats up.

 American Mark Gowdy used to work with the California water board.
 He's now Ollat's colleague at the Institute of Science for Vine and Wines, where he's studying the effect of drought on vines.
 He says they've selected six varieties of grapes from other parts of Europe to study very closely; they want to see how the fruits respond to temperature, soil and water content as it gets hotter and dryer.